SVVVG3/dunder-mifflin-id/README.md

 ## 📞 Support

 For support or questions:
-- Open an issue on GitHub
-- Reach out on Farcaster: [@your-farcaster-handle]
+- Reach out on Farcaster: @svvvg3.eth
-- Join our community discussions

 ---